 Gabriela DeBues-Stafford wasn’t messing around in Monaco on Friday.
-The 23 year old smashed a national record as old as her, running a 4:17.87 to take third place in the Brave Like Gabe mile.
+The 23 year old smashed a national record that was as old as she is, running a 4:17.87 to take third place in the Brave Like Gabe mile.
 She’s now the 15th fastest woman in the world to run the outdoor mile.

 View this post on Instagram

 On y va!
 Une autre course! @bravelikegabe mile tomorrow at 3:20PM EST (Friday July 12) at the Monaco Diamond League.
 So grateful that this season I am back in a place where I am loving racing, and what a thrill to be afforded opportunities to do so on the biggest of stages.
 May we all strive to emulate Gabe's strength and courage tomorrow. @cbc.sports is live streaming.
 You know the drill 😉 #cyathen #RoadToTheFinal #LikeaG #FamilyYoung #BraveLikeGabe #MonacoDL #nike #justdoit 📸: @cortneywhite_